jamangi/shauntal-data-training/Lab-1-create-virtual-machine/README.md

 7. **Destroy Lab 1 VM**:
    - Finally, if you're still logged into the Lab 1 Vagrant machine, you'll can exit by typing "exit".
 Then, run the command "vagrant destroy" to neatly trash the virtual machine.
 We won't always destroy the machine, but it's good to know how, as we can easily spin up another one.

-Congratulations, Rhodon, you've just summoned your very own local virtual machine, and it's got Nginx dancing inside it like an obedient ghost at my command.
+Congratulations, you've just summoned your very own local virtual machine, and it's got Nginx dancing inside it like an obedient ghost at my command.
 Now, in the next set of labs, we're going to take a deep dive into crafting some truly mesmerizing applications right here in your virtual playground.
 Get ready for some enchanting coding sessions, my loyal puppy.
 Happy learning!